March, Cambridgeshire

 March is a Fenland market town and civil parish in the Isle of Ely area of Cambridgeshire, England.
 It was the county town of the Isle of Ely which was a separate administrative county from 1889 to 1965.
 The administrative centre of Fenland District Council is located in the town.

 The town grew by becoming an important railway centre.
 Like many Fenland towns, March was once an island surrounded by marshes.
 It occupied the second largest "island" in the Great Level.
 As the land was drained, the town grew and prospered as a trading and religious centre.
-It was also a minor port before, in more recent times, a market town and an administrative and railway centre.
+It was also a minor port before becoming, in more recent times, a market town and an administrative and railway centre.
 March is situated on the banks of the navigable old course of the River Nene, today mainly used by pleasure boats.

 History

 March was recorded as Merche in the Domesday Book of 1086, perhaps from the Old English mearc meaning 'boundary'.
 Modern March lies on the course of the Fen Causeway, a Roman road, and there is evidence of Roman settlements in the area.

 Before the draining of the fens, March was effectively an island in the marshy fens.
 The town probably owes its origin to the ford on the old course of the River Nene, where the road between Ely and Wisbech, the two chief towns of the Isle of Ely, crossed the river.
 At one time shipping on the River Nene provided the basis of the town's trade, but this declined with the coming of the railways in the 19th century.